elizaolariu/nimble/packages/nimble-components/src/menu-button/menu-button.spec.md

 <menu id="id">…</menu>
 ```

-This option would essentially just introduce a new attribute on a button to associate it with a menu.s
+This option would essentially just introduce a new attribute on a button to associate it with a menu.

 ---